pgrill/guidelines/projects/manifesto/README.md

 ## Code analysis

-Please, setup the Gilp pre-commit hook in order to run `pylint` and `eslint` everytime you commit code and ensure all code you write is linted.
+Describe the tools used to check the code before a commit is done.
+For example using gilp or another tool.

 ## Branching and code review

-You should work on a separate branch for each issue using the [Git Flow](https://github.com/nvie/gitflow)_ branching model and send a *Merge Request* to the `dev` branch in order for a teammate to review your code and merge it or request changes.
+We work in separate branch for each issue using the [Git Flow](https://github.com/nvie/gitflow)_ branching model and send a *Merge Request* to the `dev` branch in order for a teammate to review your code and merge it or request changes.
+Describe the naming convention for branches like:

+* 1234: Feature description.

+### Code Review

+Describe your code review process here, if you have any.
+An example could be dhe following one.
+Refer to the Playbook for code review guidelines.

+1. Make commit to your repository.
+2. A developer downloads your code and test it.
+3. After the review is done, we merge the code to dev.

 ## Dependency management